uzomawinner/Donation-dataset/README.md

 4. What is the frequency of donations and how do they vary?
 5. What job field, State has the most amount of donation and how do they vary?

+   FINDINGS AND RECOMMENDATIONS

+As a result of data set analysis, I have found out: - The total number of donors we have in the database is 1000 The sum of donations we collected is $249085
+The largest amount of donations is $500
+The smallest amount of donation is $5
+The average amount of donation made was $249.085

+Key Recommendation.

+First from our analysis we realized that the biggest amount of donation made was $500, and the smallest was $5.
+To improve this
+To improve donations and address the disparity between male and female contributions:
+For the female -
+Seeing that we have a greater number of female donors(508) as to that of the male(492)  but the bigger amount of donations coming from the men.
+This highlights the willingness of the female gender to make donations to our cause.
+So we should create targeted outreach for female.
+This entails developing fundraising campaigns that resonate with women and children, highlighting causes relevant to them.
+Collaborate with women's networks and programs.
+Partner with organizations that align with your cause to tap into their supporter base.

+For the Male-
+ Encourage peer-to-peer fundraising: Leverage male donors to initiate fundraising efforts and expand the donor base.
+To strategically increase our donation based on donation frequency we should put the following recommendations into action for each category of donors

+ Yearly Donors: Reach out to committed supporters before our annual donation cycle, personalize messages and mails to thank them for there donations , highlight previous impact and ongoing needs as a form of reminder to encourage more donations.
+One-Time Donors: Recognize their past donations, express gratitude, provide regular updates, and encourage them to consider doing more donation.
+Monthly Donors: Keep them updated with the progress of our cause, offer exclusive content, and highlight the impact of their donations to our cause .
+ Weekly Donors: Reach out with a frequency similar to monthly donors, express appreciation, provide regular updates.

+To improve donations from states

+We have the top amount of donations come from California with a sum of $30,264, followed by Texas with $24,097,  Florida with $20,562.
+And the least amount of donations came from Wyoming $232, Maine $258, South Dakota $401

+Organize local events, engage with businesses and local influencers in the states, and highlight impact of  donations within the state.
+Tailor social media ads, messaging's and make full use of digital marketing and online space to share impactful stories of our cause and seek for more donations.
+  Build relationships with the state government and bodies , partner with local organizations, highlight local issues, and emphasize impact.
+For the bottom five states, implement similar strategies tailored to each state's characteristics.
+Focus on local influencers, partnerships, and digital marketing.
+Highlight specific local impact of our previous donations and emphasize support for local causes.
+Continually evaluate and adjust this strategies to increase fundraising .

+To improve donation from job fields

+From our findings Top 3 donations by job field came from Human Resource with total donation of $23060 followed by Research and development $22862 and product management $22798
+And the least 3 were Legal $17309 , Marketing $18255, and sales $19009
+So to improve donations from job field
+Programs and events that are job field related to a particular field should be put in place to encourage and explain the need for this donations to provide education for children/students who will eventually take over from this people in those specific job field.